Control of the Schr\"{o}dinger equation in $\mathbb{R}^3$: The critical case: Comments and open issues

 -- \textit{A unique continuation property} for the linear system associated with \eqref{eq1}, which follows by the Carleman estimate showed in \cite{MeOsRo} (see also \cite{Laurent1});

 -- \textit{A perturbation argument}, as presented in \cite{Zuazua1}, which allows one to extend the result for the nonlinear system \eqref{eq1}.

 \item For the $3d$--case, Laurent \cite{Laurent1} showed large time global internal controllability for the nonlinear Schr\"odinger equation on some compact manifolds of dimension $3$.
 The results therein were obtained for the nonlinearity $|u|^{2}u$ instead of $|u|^{4}u$.
-In this sense, our result completes the local control result given by the author for the critical case \eqref{eq1} in $\mathbb{R}^3$.
+In this sense, our result completes the local control result given by the author for the critical case system \eqref{eq1} in $\mathbb{R}^3$.

-\item Since we are working on the whole space $\mathbb{R}^3$ and we have control taking the form $\varphi(x)h(x,t)$ in the system \eqref{eq1} (remember the definition of $\varphi$ in \eqref{varphi}), the geometric control condition (see, for instance, \cite{BaLeRau,RaTa}) is easily satisfied.
-This corroborates with the recent work of Ta\"ufer \cite{Taufer}, that is, our work expresses that we do not need a strong GCC to achieve the control properties for the Schr\"odinger equation in $\mathbb{R}^3$. \end{itemize}
+\item We considered the defocusing nonlinearity in our work; however, for small initial data, the sign of the nonlinearity is not relevant, thus our proof applies equally to both nonlinearities $|u|^{4}u$ and $- |u|^{4}u$. \item Since we are working on the whole space $\mathbb{R}^3$ and we have control taking the form $\varphi(x)h(x,t)$ in the system \eqref{eq1} (remember the definition of $\varphi$ in \eqref{varphi}), the geometric control condition (see, for instance, \cite{BaLeRau,RaTa}) is easily satisfied.
+This corroborates the recent work of Ta\"ufer \cite{Taufer}, that is, our work expresses that we do not need a strong GCC to achieve the control properties for the Schr\"odinger equation in $\mathbb{R}^3$. \end{itemize}

 Thus, our work gives the first step to understanding control problems for the C-NLS in dimension $3$, and, therefore, some important open issues appear.
 Let us present them below.

 \begin{itemize}